-The average cost of memory care per month in Connecticut is $5,810, which breaks down to about $69,720 annually.
-The state’s most expensive place for memory care is also its largest city: In Bridgeport, memory care costs about $7,590 per month and $91,010 annually.
-The least costly place is also coastal: Connecticut’s second-largest city New Haven, where memory care costs average $4,470 per month or $53,640 annually.
-In the Naugatuck Valley, costs average around $6,000 per month and almost $73,000 annually.
+The average cost of memory care per month in Connecticut is $6,221.
+The state’s most expensive place for memory care is also its largest city.
+In Bridgeport, memory care costs $7,582 per month.
+The least costly place is Norwich averaging $5,190 per month.

 Connecticut is one of the smallest states, and residents frequently commute across the border into New York and Massachusetts.
-If you reside in Connecticut, you might want to see what your options are in neighboring states, and there may be an opportunity for cost savings.
-New York state is more affordable for memory care, on average, at about $5,520 per month and $66,240 annually.
-Massachusetts’ state-wide averages are more than Connecticuts’ ($6,720 monthly and $80,640 annually), and Rhode Island is also more expensive ($6,210 monthly; 74,520 annually), but you still might be able to find less expensive options in those states because the costs of homes can vary so widely.
-You can also get free assistance finding affordable memory care in all states.
+If you reside in Connecticut, you might want to see what your options are in neighboring states, and there may be an opportunity for savings.
+New York state is costly for memory care, on average, running $5,558 per month.
+Massachusetts’ state-wide averages even more than Connecticut’s’ averaging $7,877 monthly, and Rhode Island is also more expensive, costing $8,245 monthly.
+It can still be possible to find less expensive options in those states because the costs of homes can vary widely.
+You can get free assistance by clicking here to find affordable memory care in all states.

-These are some notable Connecticut cities and their memory care costs:
+More cities in Connecticut and their memory care costs:

-New residents must be assessed within seven days of moving in, to establish a plan called a “client services program” (completed by a registered nurse) that outlines healthcare needs and specific services that the unit will provide your loved one.
+New residents must be assessed to create a plan called a Client Services Program.
+This should occur within seven days of moving into assisted living.
+The assessment is completed by a registered nurse and outlines healthcare needs and specific services that the unit will provide to your loved one.
 An example would be determining exactly which activities of daily living, like eating, the staff will need to assist with.
-The services program must be reviewed as often as necessary, or at least every four months (120 days), and include the following:
+The personalized care plan should be reviewed as often as necessary, or every four months and details:

 – Medical issues and needs

 – Services and equipment required